 Centurion Ministries, the New Jersey-based group working to free convicted murderer Barry Beach from his 100-year no parole sentence, has released a 10-page letter following the June 11 decision by the Montana Board of Pardons and Parole denying a hearing on executive clemency for Beach.

-On the 35th anniversary of the crime for which he was sentenced to 100 years in prison, Barry Beach says he may look to the federal justice system in another bid to commute his sentence.
-Here is a timeline of coverage of Kim Nees' murder, Barry Beach's trial and his attempts to appeal his 19…
+Here is a timeline of coverage of Kim Nees' murder, Barry Beach's trial and his attempts to appeal his 1984 sentence.

 Barry Beach appears before The Montana Board of Pardons and Parole during his clemency hearing in June 2007 at the Montana State Prison in Deer Lodge.
 Beach is serving a 100-year sentence for the 1979 murder of Kim Nees in Poplar.
 Beach, in prison more than 20 years for a murder he says he d…